Animal Welfare policy

 As a global business operating across a number of markets, we are committed to reviewing our frameworks and processes, contributing to raising industry standards and supporting our farming and supply chain partners to continuously improve animal welfare outcomes.

-Successes achieved since we first launched our animal welfare policy include committing to stop sourcing eggs from caged hens by 2025 for UK, training colleagues in animal welfare and compliance to the policy, removal of 100% of own brand foie gras from our stores worldwide, consulting with welfare NGO's such as CIWF and RSPCA, providing financial support for our farmers in the Tesco Slovakia supply chain to undertake research into animal welfare.
-We have committed to remove rabbit meat from our UK own label pet food and have stopped adding this ingredient to all pet food products.
+Successes achieved since we first launched our animal welfare policy include committing to stop sourcing eggs from caged hens by 2025 for UK (including Booker), training colleagues in animal welfare and compliance to the policy, consulting with welfare NGO's such as CIWF and RSPCA, providing financial support for our farmers in the Tesco Slovakia supply chain to undertake research into animal welfare.

 For more information contact our corporate responsibility team - email@example.com